mumanchu/TMC22xxDriver/README.md

 The TMC chips measure the current through the motor's two coils.
 They are able to use this to detect if the motor has "stalled" because the current increases if the motor is unable to turn.

 In theory, you could use this instead of having end-stop switches.
-But I spent a lot of time playing with this, and it does not seem to work well at very low speeds.
+But I spent a lot of time playing with this, and it does not seem to work well at low speeds.
 So switches are still needed.
-But stall detection could still be used in case the switch fails.
+But stall detection could still be used as a fail-safe in case the low-tech mechanical switch fails.

 TODO configuration

 TODO diag pin interrupt
 diag output was not cleared... ?

-TODO DIAG bit can be polled
+TODO DIAG bit can be polled no need for DAIG pin connection